 3) Take time (a lot of it) to discover what God’s Eternal Purpose is.
 This is the heartbeat of your Lord, and it’s also the impulse, motivation, vision, and goal of all New Testament ministry.
 To miss this is to miss the grand intention of God and camp out near a tributary while missing the river.

 By the way, don’t assume that because you’ve recited (or even memorized) the Westminster Confession that you grasp what God’s all-consuming, all-governing, all-inclusive purpose is.
 It’s far more grand, glorious, earth-shaking, cataclysmic, and practical than “glorifying God and enjoying Him forever.”
 So lower yourself and become a student of the Eternal Purpose.
+Reach out to those who have been preaching it for years.

 4) Take a look at what I and others see coming in the next five years, and see if you resonate.
 This point is for both pastors and ex-pastors alike.